elkirk/points-microservice/README.md

     ```console
     curl -d "{ "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }" -X POST localhost:3000/add-transaction
     ```
-- `balance` accepts GET requests and returns total point balances for each payer with at least one transaction in the database.
+- `balance` accepts GET requests and returns total point balances for each payer with at least one transaction in the data store.
 Use Postman, or the following command:
     ```console
     curl localhost:3000/balance
     ```